 To use tags with content resources, link one or more tag groups to a content collection in the collection’s settings.
 Once linked, those tag groups’ tags become available when creating or editing content resources in that collection.

-Tags can appear on your companion site as dropdown filters:
+Tags appear on your companion site in two ways:

 - Content collection pages — Tag groups linked to a collection appear as filter dropdowns for browsing resources.